-DECnet-RSX also supports the area routing features of the DNA Routing Layer Functional Specification.
+DECnet-RSX software also supports the area routing features of the DNA Routing Layer Functional Specification.
 These Phase IV features allow much larger network configurations than previous DNA phases.
 Previous phases limited network size to 255 nodes.
-With the support of area routing, DECnet-RSX can now support 62 areas each with a maximum of 1023 nodes.
+With the support of area routing, DECnet-RSX software can now support 62 areas each with a maximum of 1023 nodes.
 A typical area routing example is shown in Figure 1-2.
 Areas allow a larger network but place more design decisions on the network manager.
 For more information about configuration guidelines for networks with multiple areas, see Chapter 7.
-In general, areas should be set up so that intra-area traffic is greater than inter-area traffic.
+In general, areas should be set up so that traffic within a single area is greater than traffic between areas.